embrace-io/embrace-react-native-sdk/DEVELOPING.md

 2. Bump the RN SDK version according to semver in `./lerna.json`
 3. Run the example app on Android + iOS (in release mode) and confirm that a session is captured & appears in the dashboard with useful info
 4. Release to npm with `yarn publish-modules`
-5. Create a PR with all these changes and merge to `master`
+5. Create a PR with all these changes and merge to `main`
-6. Update and publish the [Changelog](https://github.com/embrace-io/embrace-docs/blob/master/docs/react-native/changelog.md) for the release
+6. Update and publish the [Changelog](https://github.com/embrace-io/embrace-docs/blob/main/docs/react-native/changelog.md) for the release

 NOTE: If you make a mistake while publishing you can remove the specific version w/ `npm unpublish <package-name>@<version>`, see [Unpublishing a single version of a package](https://docs.npmjs.com/unpublishing-packages-from-the-registry#unpublishing-a-single-version-of-a-package)